Sustainable Palm Oil A Label Bought Not Earned

-The sustainable palm oil industry is destroying biodiversity at the speed of light.
+The sustainable palm oil industry (producers and buyers) is destroying biodiversity at the speed of light.
 In a rush to greenwash the industry, biodiversity is being crushed and pushed toward extinction.
 The culprits then offset the death and destruction with a token green project somewhere else around the world.

 Companies like Unilever, PepsiCo, Coca-Cola, General Mills, Kellogg’s, Kraft and hundreds of others use tons of vegetable oil every year.
 Most of it is palm oil, which is 50 percent saturated fat.
 Palm oil is clogging arteries and killing biodiversity at the speed of light.

 Most palm oil is grown on land that was once pristine rainforest and habitat for orangutans, tigers and Asian elephants.
 Even so-called “sustainable” palm oil is driving deforestation and the death of endangered species today.
 The industry embraces a practice where companies can buy green certificates to pay for their irreversible sins in the rainforest.

 Sustainable palm oil today is a myth.
 Destroying the pristine habitat of Sumatra and Borneo (and now South America and Africa) under the label of Sustainable Palm Oil only adds fuel to a very ugly fire.
 Instead of propagating lies and smokescreens, the industry should put its energies toward different models, including urban plantations.

 Killing orangutans and tigers under the name “Sustainable” Palm Oil is fraud, a crime against nature, and a crime against humanity.
 Sustainable Palm Oil is a label bought not earned, which is a very deadly form of fraud.
 You can’t destroy peatland and endangered species on Sumatra and then offset it with a eucalyptus plantation in Costa Rica.
 That is far from sustainability and corporate leadership.
 It’s organized crime.